wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/JavaScript.md

 * [Determining if an image contains adult content](#AdultContent)

 ## Get a Thumbnail Using JavaScript <a name="GetAThumbnail"> </a>
-Generate a thumbnail image with the width and height you specify.
-The service analyzes the image, identifies the region of interest (ROI), and generates smart cropping coordinates based on the ROI.
+Use the Computer Vision JavaScript API to generate smart cropping coordinates based on an image's region of interest (ROI).

 #### Get a Thumbnail JavaScript Example
 ```